 Know Your Joints' Limits

 It's normal to have some aching muscles after exercising.
-But if your pain lasts longer than 48 hours, you may have overstressed your joints.
+But if pain lasts longer than 48 hours, you may have overstressed your joints.
 Don't exercise so hard next time.
 Working through the pain may lead to injury or damage.

 Eat Fish to Reduce Inflammation

 If you have joint pain from rheumatoid arthritis (RA), eat more fish.
 Fatty coldwater fish like salmon and mackerel are good sources of omega-3 fatty acids.
-Omega-3s may help keep your joints healthy, as well as reduce inflammation, a cause of joint pain and tenderness in people with RA.
+Omega-3s may help keep joints healthy, as well as reduce inflammation, a cause of joint pain and tenderness in people with RA.
 Don't like fish?
 Try fish oil capsules instead.

 Drink Milk to Keep Bones Strong

 Calcium and vitamin D help keep bones strong.
 Strong bones can keep you on your feet, and prevent falls that can damage joints.
 Dairy products are the best sources of calcium, but other options are green, leafy vegetables like broccoli and kale.
-If you don't get enough calcium in your diet, ask your doctor about supplements.
+If you don't get enough calcium through diet, ask your doctor about supplements.